 I think I’ve struggled with bouts of depression throughout my entire life.
-This probably isn’t unreasonable, since I’ve lived with medical challenges from infancy to adulthood, been bullied by teachers and kids, watched childhood friends die, dealt with difficult family members, experienced a terribly painful divorce, and lived with all the typical burdens regular people experience.
+This probably isn’t unreasonable, since I’ve lived with medical challenges from infancy to adulthood, been bullied by teachers and kids, watched childhood friends die, dealt with difficult family members, experienced a terribly painful divorce, and lived with all the typical burdens other people experience.

 The problem is, when you’re scarred so deeply, the memories live inside your mind and replay themselves as if they’re still real.
 People say, “get over it” or “you just need to chill.”
 Easy to say when you haven’t experienced a lifetime of trauma.